AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.md

 For each `/DataView` provided in the request body, resources to show how the data view `./Resolved/` for your user context

 ## [Resolved data view preview API](xref:ResolvedDataViewPreviewAPI)
-For each `/DataView` provided in the request body, provides the user the flexibility to change the data view on the fly without saving/updating it
+For each `/DataView` provided in the request body, resources to show how the data view `./Resolved/` for your user context.
+This provides the flexibility to change the data view on the fly without saving/updating it.

 ## [Data API](xref:DataViewsDataAPI)
 For each `/DataViews/{dataViewId}`, resources for getting the `./Data/` for a particular time range